rosafilgueira/Optimization_CollectiveIO_MPI/README.md

 This repostiroy is dedicated to store the optimization works for improving collective IO operations (Two-Phase collective I/O from ROMIO) in MPI Applications.

-These opitmizations (techniques) employ the Linear Assignment Problem (LAP) for finding an optimal I/O data communication schedule.
-The main purpose of these techniques is the reduction of the number of communications involved in the I/O collective operation.
+These opitmizations (techniques) employ the Linear Assignment Problem (LAP) for finding an optimal I/O data communication schedule, reducing then the number of communications involved in the I/O collective operations.

+Here, two different aggregation criteria are proposed:

+        *Aggregation-by-communication-number (ACN): This criteria assigns each
+        aggregator to the node who has more highest number of contiguous data blocks of the file domain associated with the aggregator.

+        *Aggregation-by-voume-number (AVN): This criteria assigns each
+        aggregator to the node who has more data of the file domain associated with the aggregator.

+More information in the following sections.

 # Material stored in IO-External